SuzeShardlow/icebreaker_backend/README.md

 # Icebreaker

-This is the repository for the Icebreaker front end code.
+This is the repository for the Icebreaker back end code.
 [See the back end code.](https://github.com/SuzeShardlow/icebreaker_backend)

 [See my other coding projects!](https://suze.dev/coding_projects)